arpanraj/arpanraj.github.io/about/index.md

 ---

-##### Hard working programmer and designer with a flair of creating elegant solutions in the least amount of time.
+##### Hard working creator with a flair of creating elegant solutions in the least amount of time.

 | Father’s name: | Vijaybhai Rajpurohit |
 | Birth date: | 03 August 1995 |